nixworks/public/news/2012/07/10/index.md

 ##### Hamas
 ### [Israel releases hunger-striking Palestinian footballer and Islamic Jihad member, Mahmoud Sarsak, who was detained without formal charges since 2009 for alleged involvement in a bomb attack. ](/news/2012/07/10/israel-releases-hunger-striking-palestinian-footballer-and-islamic-jihad-member-mahmoud-sarsak-who-was-detained-without-formal-charges-sin.md)
-_Context: Hamas, Mahmoud Sarsak_
+_Context: Mahmoud Sarsak, Hamas_

 ##### Eva Rausing
 ### [Eva Rausing, wife of Tetra Pak heir Hans Kristian Rausing, is found dead in west London and a man arrested in connection to her death. ](/news/2012/07/10/eva-rausing-wife-of-tetra-pak-heir-hans-kristian-rausing-is-found-dead-in-west-london-and-a-man-arrested-in-connection-to-her-death.md)
-_Context: Hans Kristian Rausing, Tetra Pak, Eva Rausing_
+_Context: Eva Rausing, Tetra Pak, Hans Kristian Rausing_

 ##### Trades Union Congress
 ### [Britain's Trades Union Congress confirms the appointment of its first female General Secretary.
 Frances O'Grady will take up the role at the end of the year. ](/news/2012/07/10/britain-s-trades-union-congress-confirms-the-appointment-of-its-first-female-general-secretary-frances-o-grady-will-take-up-the-role-at-the.md)